harvard-lts/mps-embed/README.md

 ##### Run docker exec to execute a shell in the container by name

-Open a shell using the exec command to access the embed-sandbox container.
+Open a shell using the exec command to access the mps-embed container.

 ```
-docker exec -it embed-sandbox bash
+docker exec -it mps-embed bash
 ```

 ### 6: Stop